-- Look to reward achievements positively and implement, where necessary, appropriate sanctions with liaising with the pastoral department.
+- Look to reward achievements positively and implement, where necessary, appropriate sanctions with liaising with the pastoral department

-- Be aware of friendship patterns, family structures, leisure interests, contents of student records, social development, problems at home/school and relationships with other students and staff.
+- Be aware of friendship patterns, family structures, leisure interests, contents of student records, social development, problems at home/school and relationships with other students and staff

-- Monitor and review their students’ current progress across the curriculum using all the data provided by teaching staff at the Academy.
+- Monitor and review their students’ current progress across the curriculum using all the data provided by teaching staff at the academy

-- Follow through concerns and issues about learning and effort when necessary with subject areas and parents, in consultation with our teaching staff.
+- Follow through concerns and issues about learning and effort when necessary with subject areas and parents, in consultation with our teaching staff

-- Be aware of social and personal factors relevant to the student within and outside of school.
+- Be aware of social and personal factors relevant to the student within and outside of school

-- Keep parents fully involved regarding students’ progress, including curriculum related or behavioural concerns.
+- Keep parents fully involved regarding students’ progress, including curriculum related or behavioural concerns